Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Additional KDHS2014 Contraceptive Usage Results

 \section{Additional KDHS2014 Contraceptive Usage Results}

-Figure \ref{fig:estimatesStandard} shows the predicted posterior expectations for the probabilities of using any contraceptive method and the corresponding coefficients of variation (CV) for KDHS2014 contraceptive usage data with Model-S. Similar figures for Model-J are shared in Section 2 of ``Accounting for Spatial Anonymization in DHS Household Surveys” paper.
+Figure \ref{fig:estimatesStandard} shows the predicted posterior expectations for the probabilities of using any contraceptive method and the corresponding coefficients of variation (CV) for KDHS2014 contraceptive usage data with Model-S. Similar figures for Model-J are shared in Section 2 of ``Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data” paper.
 Figure \ref{fig:scatter} shows the comparison of the predicted posterior expectations for the probabilities of using any contraceptive method and the coefficient of variations that are obtained from Model-S and Model-J, by using KDHS2014 contraceptive usage data.
 Coefficient of variation values are slightly higher for Model-J compared to Model-S, while the predicted posterior expectations from both models are very similar to each other, as it is also mentioned in Section 4 of the main manuscript.

 Table \ref{fig:parEst} shows the parameter estimates and corresponding 95\% intervals for KDHS2014 contraceptive usage data with Model-J. The corresponding values using Model-S are shown in parantheses.